The Ultimate Guide to EU VAT Digital Taxes

 That said, the European Commission does have four criteria that will certify whether something is a digital good.
 Drumroll, please:

-- It’s a service, not a physical good.
+- It is not a physical, tangible good.

 - It’s provided via the Internet or an electronic network.

-- The supply is fully automated or involves minimal human intervention.
+- It’s fully automated or involves minimal human intervention.

 - Downloadable and online games.

 - E-books, images, movies, and videos, whether buying a copy off Amazon or using a service like Netflix.

 - Downloadable and streaming music, whether buying an MP3 or using a service like SoundCloud or Spotify.